 > Property management and maintenance

-A quantity surveyor may be required to act as a cost consultant, providing feasibility analysis, financial evaluation and market intelligence at both the strategic and initial stages of the project.
-Having a quantity surveyor involved in these stages can help to ensure that the principle of ‘driving design by cost’ – without compromising the functional requirement can be managed effectively for the client.
+A quantity surveyor can provide feasibility analysis, financial evaluation and market intelligence at the strategic and initial stages of the project.
+Having a quantity surveyor involved in the early stages can help ensure the principle of ‘driving design by cost’, without compromising the functional requirement, can be managed effectively for the client.

 > the appointment of a consultant or a contractor for design;